pipelight/doc.pipelight/other_topics/why_detailed.md

 # Why another CICD tool ?

-## The nindo (philosophy)

-### Deeper convictions
+## Deeper convictions

-knowing in which philosophy the software was built will for sure help you understand many architectural choices.
+Knowing with which philosophy the software was built will for sure help you understand many architectural choices.

 Born from the following philosohies:

 - [The Anti Mediocracy Manifesto for Software Development](https://gist.github.com/mathiasrw/cb3b15630a418f5cff3035463a048a59)
 - [The LunarDAO manifesto](https://lunardao.net/manifesto.html)

-#### Telos (The ultimate purpose)
+### The software telos (The ultimate purpose)

 Pipelight ultimate goal is to be a community owned ubiquitary solution for automation.

-#### Logos (The software reasonning)
+### The software nindo (The path taken to achieve)

-Pipelight follows some crucial guidelines:
+To reach this goal pipelight follows some crucial guidelines:

-- keep execution fast by remaining minimal
+- keep execution fast by remaining minimal (suckless)
-- distribute lightweight binaries
+- distribute lightweight binaries (for fast install)
 - transparent in its logs and error messages
 - beeing open-source
 - community driven